open-and-sustainable/cirquant/docs/data-sources.md

 - **DS-056121**: PRODCOM annual data by PRODCOM_LIST (NACE Rev. 2) - EU aggregates (from 2017)
   - Contains only PRODQNT and QNTUNIT indicators
+  - **Note**: This dataset is NOT fetched by default.
+It must be explicitly requested using the `custom_datasets` parameter
-  - **Note**: This dataset often appears empty because production quantity data is frequently not reported at the aggregate EU level for confidentiality reasons
+  - When fetched, it often returns empty results because production quantity data is frequently not reported at the aggregate EU level for confidentiality reasons

 ### PRODCOM Indicators

 - `PRODVAL`: Production value in EUR
 - `PRODQNT`: Production quantity
-- `EXPVAL`: Export value in EUR
+- `EXPVAL`: Export value in EUR (fetched but typically not used - see Trade Data Priority)
-- `EXPQNT`: Export quantity
+- `EXPQNT`: Export quantity (fetched but typically not used - see Trade Data Priority)
-- `IMPVAL`: Import value in EUR
+- `IMPVAL`: Import value in EUR (fetched but typically not used - see Trade Data Priority)
-- `IMPQNT`: Import quantity
+- `IMPQNT`: Import quantity (fetched but typically not used - see Trade Data Priority)
 - `QNTUNIT`: Unit of measurement (stored as string values)

 ## COMEXT Data